xojs/vscode-linter-xo/readme.md

 ## Recent Updates

+- v3.8.0

+  - If a file is opened without a workspace folder, linter-xo will attempt to resolve the project root and lint appropriately.

 - v3.7.0

   - Configuration for a custom "xo.path" now accepts an absolute or relative path.
 File uris deprecated.